nicholasyager/llama-cpp-guidance/README.md

 pip install llama-cpp-guidance
 ```

-> [!INFO]
-> It is highly recommended that you follow the installation instructions for [llama-cpp-python] after installing `llama-cpp-guidance` to ensure that you have hardware acceleration setup appropriately.
+⚠️ It is highly recommended that you follow the installation instructions for [llama-cpp-python] after installing `llama-cpp-guidance` to ensure that you have hardware acceleration setup appropriately.

 ## Basic Usage